 - Insurance Council Officer

 - Sponsorship Committee

 The Fine Print:

 A law school in which a Statewide Winner is enrolled is eligible to have a student named a Best of School Winner during the annual Competition in which the student was named a Statewide Winner.
 A student named as a Statewide Winner may also be named Best of School Winner during the annual Competition in which the student was named a Statewide Winner.
 In such instance, the Statewide Winner shall only receive the Statewide Winner monetary award; however, the Statewide Winner’s law school will not be eligible to receive the $500 Best of School Winner monetary award.

-A law student’s Submission may only be submitted once for each annual Competition.
+A law student’s Submission may only be submitted once for the Fall 2022 Competition.
 A paper submitted for some other purpose than the Competition, such as for course credit, is eligible for Submission in this Competition; provided however, that a paper is not eligible for Submission or consideration in this Competition if it has been previously published in, or is in the process of publication for, a law journal or other legal or insurance related publication.
 Any duplicate or multiple Submissions by the same author for the same Competition will render all Submissions by that author ineligible for consideration in the Competition.

 These Procedures & Guidelines are specific to this Competition and do not apply to any other competition of the Insurance Law Section.